 What does it feel like?

 There is generally no pain, but it is common to experience discomfort during and after the test.
 The experience may feel like water going up your nose, and you may feel the need to sneeze or cough.
-Our suggestion is to breathe through your mouth as the swab is being carried out, to minimise the discomfort.
+We suggest breathing through your mouth as the swab is being carried out, to minimise any discomfort.

 Why can’t I just breathe onto the swab?